-The programme's learning strategy engenders a student-centred learning approach through active interaction amongst students, with tutors playing the role of facilitators.
+The programme's learning strategy engenders a student-centered learning approach through active interaction amongst students, with tutors playing the role offacilitators.
 In line with this principle, students are encouraged to be self-motivated and independent learners, with the ability to reflect in an atmosphere in which intellectual freedom is engendered and nurtured.

 The driving aim of the programme is to offer an appropriate blend of theory and practice.
 As such, students will be expected to focus on development of the knowledge, and analytical and appraisal skills necessary for an international development manager.
 The emphasis will therefore be on acquiring and developing a range of both theoretical and practical skills.
-As well as utilising in-house research and practical experience, the course will draw upon business, government and non-government experts, to provide specialist knowledge and insights where necessary.
+As well as utilising in-house research and practical experience, the course will draw upon business, government and non- government experts, to provide specialist knowledge and insights where necessary.
 As such, problem-based learning approaches - using complex, 'real-life' development problems - feature prominently in several modules on the programme.
-For instance, in the core module Current Issues in International Development, in addition to guest lectures from international development practitioners, small teams of students will be required to investigate a contemporary development issue and to present their finding using a range of media.
-In the Managing Development Interventions module, the emphasis is on the analysis of specific projects or programmes, using policy documents from international agencies and organisations.
+For instance, in the core module Current Issues in International Development, in addition to guest lectures from international development practitioners, small teams of students will be required to investigate a contemporary development issue and to present their findings, using a range of media.
+In the Managing Development Interventions module, the emphasis is on the analysis of specific projects or development programs or initiatives, using policy documents from the IMF, World Bank and other international agencies and organisations.